DaniilSnitko2002/mf-crypto-wallet/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.

+This is the first proyect that I had to make when I started coding.
+I had to deliver this in a hackaton when I started my first job.

+I learned more about Angular and about Backend, because I also had to make the ms with the Database and the endpoints

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.